 Whether you loved or hated the original version, you can’t deny that if you’re looking to update your color, highlights are the easiest way to change your hair without dying your whole head — making them a lot more maintenance- and budget-friendly.
-And don’t worry: 2021’s version of chunky highlights aren’t the typical zebra-looking stripes you saw in the early 90’s.
+And don’t worry: 2022’s version of chunky highlights aren’t the typical zebra-looking stripes you saw in the early ‘90s.
 The new iterations have more depth, using balayage or babylights at the root area, plus highlights that frame the face and continue throughout the hair, to provide a more subtle contrast.

 Interested in trying out the chunky highlights trend for yourself?
-Ahead, TZR spoke to top hair stylists and colorists on how the look has evolved for 2021, and how to make the color chic and modern.
+Ahead, TZR spoke to top hair stylists and colorists on how the look has evolved and how to make the color chic and modern.

-The 2021 Iteration Of Chunky Highlights
+The 2022 Iteration Of Chunky Highlights

 Unlike the (severely flat-ironed) chunky highlights that ruled the ‘90s and ‘00s, the modern update is a bit slimmer and more natural-looking.
 As RUSK Hair’s Global Artistic Director Laura Gibson says, the look is “a refined highlight, usually around ½ - 1 inches wide, that is similar to the width of a money piece but overall less thick than what we’ve seen in the past.
 These highlights are placed strategically throughout the head to create contrast and depth for a highlight-heavy look.”

 Lorena Martinez, Colorist at Maxine Salon in Chicago, likes to think of the trend as panels and blocks of highlights to give your face a pop of color.
-And compared to the bleach blonde look that were popular in the past decades, she reveals that her clientele is requesting champagne blonde, chestnut red, and sunset copper shades for their highlights most often.
+And compared to the bleach blonde look that was popular in past decades, she reveals that her clientele is requesting champagne blonde, chestnut red, and sunset copper shades for their highlights most often.

 How To Make Chunky Highlights Feel Modern & Cool

 In order to achieve the exact look you want, Innella recommends coming to your appointment with plenty of reference photos of both the size of the highlights and your desired color.
 Martinez also recommends entering the appointment with freshly washed hair.
 “It’s best for us to see the true tone and level of the person’s color,” the stylist tells TZR.
-“And if they air dried the night before, we can see any cowlicks — that way, we can recommend a better pattern to work with for days they don’t style their hair.”
+“If they air dried the night before, we can see any cowlicks — that way, we can recommend a better pattern to work with for days they don’t style their hair.”